VikramTiwari/notes/generative-ai-universe/the-race-for-real-time.md

 #### Building Context, Visually

 To effectively prepare for the upcoming sprint and ensure a deep, foundational understanding of the racing domain, a crucial "Build Context" phase was initiated one week prior.
-This involved the collection and distribution of highly specific, real-world data directly from [AJ](https://www.linkedin.com/in/ajmirwani/) , our professional race car driver.
+This involved the collection and distribution of highly specific, real-world data directly from [Anthony Zwain](https://nasaspeed.news/columns/move-of-the-month/back-to-green/) our professional race car driver and [AJ](https://www.linkedin.com/in/ajmirwani/), our enthusiast race car driver who will be getting the suggestions.
 The core resources provided included a substantial collection of VBOX files and onboard video footage.

 The VBOX files, which typically contain detailed telemetry data—such as speed, GPS coordinates, g-forces, steering angle, brake pressure, and throttle position—served as the primary technical input.
 Analyzing this data was essential for understanding driving dynamics, identifying cornering lines, and quantifying performance metrics.
 Simultaneously, the accompanying video footage offered a crucial visual and qualitative complement to the raw numbers.
 By watching AJ's laps from both the in-car and telemetry perspectives, I could link the technical data points to the real-world action, gaining context on track features, driver inputs, and the car's behavior under various conditions.